-Brexit: UK parliament suspended until October 14 | DW | 28.08.2019
+Brexit: UK Parliament suspended until October 14 | DW | 28.08.2019

 What happens next?

-Johnson's request to suspend Parliament will be considered at a meeting of the queen's advisers, known as the Privy Council, at the queen's Balmoral estate in Scotland later on Wednesday.

 Corbyn said Labour would introduce legislation next week to try and block the suspension.
-He added that a no-confidence vote will be called "at some point."
+He added that a no-confidence vote would be called "at some point."

 Dominic Grieve, a pro-European lawmaker in Johnson's Conservatives, told the BBC that if it is impossible to block parliament being suspended, "then I think it's going to be very difficult for people like myself to keep confidence in the government."